 INCI 5010.
-SUSTAINABLE CONSTRUCTION.
+SUSTAINABLE AND RESILIENT DESIGN AND CONSTRUCTION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: Fifth year student or graduate student or authorization of the Director of the Department.
+Prerequisites: Fifth year student or authorization of the Director of the Department.

-Study of sustainable development and the application of sustainability to engineering design and construction.
-Discussion of the principles needed to support green design and construction, including the relationship between professional ethics and sustainability.
-In addition, topics such as the process to deliver and assess green buildings, the building system for resource optimization, the reduction on environmental impact, and the use of the integrated building design will be considered.
+Discussion of sustainable development.
+Application of sustainability and resiliency to engineering design and construction.
+Discussion of the engineering and ethical principles needed to support green and resilient design and construction.
+Discussion of the process to deliver and assess green and resilient construction, the construction system for resource optimization, the reduction of environmental impact, and the use of the integrated building design to achieve sustainability and resiliency.